-During the year ended December 31, 2008, the Corporation amended the compensation payable to its directors and terminated the Directors Stock Plan under which Common Shares were to be issued to non-management directors as part of their compensation.
-No Common Shares were issued to the directors as remuneration for year ended December 31, 2008.
+In 2008, the Corporation amended the compensation payable to its directors and terminated the Directors Stock Plan under which Common Shares were to be issued to non-management directors as part of their compensation.
 As of July 1, 2008, each director who is not a salaried employee of the Corporation or any of its subsidiary is entitled to be paid an annual fee of \$27,500 per annum for such individual's services as a director.
 The remuneration is paid quarterly in arrears.
 Directors are also entitled to reimbursement of their expenses incurred in attending meetings.
 In addition, directors that have served in such capacity for more than five years are entitled, upon their resignation, to receive a lump sum payment equal to the annual amount then payable to each director for service as a director.
-Prior to July 1, 2008, the directors were paid an annual fee and they were also entitled to a fee of \$900 for each meeting attended in person of the Board of Directors or of any standing committee and \$450 for each such meeting attended by telephone.
-The total fees paid for the year ended December 31, 2008 was comprised of remuneration paid for meetings attended by the directors for the first half of the year and a quarterly fee of \$6,875 for the second half of the year.
+Director's remuneration was amended effective January 1, 2010 whereby (1) the retirement allowance provided to the directors is cancelled; (2) the director's fees are increased to \$40,000 per annum for such a individual's services as a director; and (3) the Audit Committee Chairman is to receive an additional \$5,000 per annum.
+The Chairman of the Board of the Corporation will waive his right to director's fees for 2010.